 In this survey there are many basic Buddhist terms that could be unfamiliar.
-When coming across unfamiliar terms, you do well to look up somewhere what they mean, to ensure a continuing, good learning experience.
-I also suggest there are more comprehensive surveys around.
-Some may be complementary to this brief one, such as the article on TM and Buddhism: [More]
+When coming across unfamiliar terms, we may do well to look up somewhere what they mean, to ensure a continuing, good learning experience.
+There are, further, more comprehensive surveys around than this one.
+Some may be complementary to it, such as the article on TM and Buddhism: [More]

 Meditation is part of Buddha's Noble Eightfold Path, where Right Mindfulness is a part.
 Buddhism has many meditation methods, and some are available to the public.

 Breath meditation, being mindful of breathing, is a basic form of meditation taught by Buddha.
 Breath meditation helps developing vipashyana as well as shamatha.

 There are many forms and variants of breath meditation.
 Simply watching the breath is one method: "Four basic postures allow good deep breathing.
 Seated posture, cross-legged posture, kneeling posture and lying down posture.
 (1) Close eyes, relax your body and breathe normally.
 Go for breathing naturally, without trying to change the length or depth of the breath.
 Just observe passively the natural, involuntary breathing process.
 (2) Focus attention on breathing, and after each exhalation, before breathing in, count silently "one".
 Then inhale and exhale before you think "two", then breathe in and out again, count "three" mentally and so on, till you reach "ten".
 Then start over.
 (3) Feel the air going in and out as you breathe.
 You may soon notice how your mind strays from counting the breath.
 In such cases just bring it gently back each time you have been sidetracked.
 When you have finished come back from meditation slowly and open your eyes."
 Successful breath meditation can usher in the sublime fourth jhanic state of deep meditation.